-- Anyone leaving hospital after meningitis should be given an individual plan for future treatment and care, as well as being made aware of what support is available
+- Anyone who has been left with ongoing problems following meningitis should be given a plan for future treatment and care, as well as being made aware of what support is available

 - Hearing loss is a common after-effect following meningitis.
-It is vital that a hearing test is done within four weeks of being well enough to test
+All children recovering from bacterial meningitis should have a hearing test performed within four weeks of being well enough to test

 Serious and potential long-term after-effects of meningitis are usually identified whilst a person is still in hospital.
 In these cases, follow-up care and recovery will be unique to that person.

 - Most people will make a good recovery from meningitis.
 However for many, they recover from the acute phase of the illness only to find that whilst trying to get back to their everyday activities, they experience some difficulties

 - Persistent headaches, tiredness, memory problems, personality changes and depression are just some of the ‘hidden’ after-effects people can experience